plone/documentation/docs/backend/widgets.md

 ## Changing a field's widget

-You can change a the widget that you use for a field in several ways.
+You can change the widget that you use for a field in several ways.
 This section describes these methods.